EnvisionDoc/data_asset_en/howto/obtain/consuming_subscribed_data.md

       - By default, data is stored in the topic for 3 days.

 ## Code Sample for Consuming Subscribed Alert Data

-The following code sample is for consuming subscribed asset alert data with the default consumer group.

 ```
 import com.envisioniot.sub.client.EosClient;